 “How then, can any pressure group, however vocal and however militant, succeed in having changes made in Kiss Me Deadly?”

 say what I think it says?
 The wordage implies a fait accompli.
 It sounds as if Aldrich had been informed that an alternate cut had been prepared, or at had at least been proposed.
 With the time gap between 1955 and his later interviews on the subject, I wouldn’t be surprised if he had forgotten all about the matter.
 He can’t have known that Kiss Me Deadly’s original negative had been cut, or he would have raised holy hell.
 The film was televised so infrequently, and had become so obscure, that I don’t think it’s unreasonable that he would never have seen the mangled cut on TV, either.
-My informed speculation – a guess for consideration – is that UA tried to slip an edited version of the movie to Binford, in the hope that he would allow it to be shown in theaters in the South.
+My informed speculation – a guess for consideration – is that UA tried to slip out an edited version of the movie in the hope that he would allow it to be shown in theaters in the South.
 But somebody screwed up and altered the master negative, not a dupe.

 Aldrich’s essay then decries the situation in which, when one producer’s Code Seal movie is banned, other studios and producers rush their product in to substitute, instead of presenting a unified front.
 He calls Hollywood a dog-eat-dog business, but then urges producers to stick together.
 Two paragraphs further on, Aldrich names his nemesis:

 “Hollywood still operates in an atmosphere of economic cannibalism where the jackals rush, yelping with delight, to take a bite out of an unfortunate colleague and make as much profit as possible out of his misfortune.* Does Lloyd Binford ban a Metro picture in Memphis?
 Paramount delightedly rushes a picture into the breach.
 If he then frowns upon the Paramount offering, Columbia is willing and eager to come up with something else.”